TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Version control settings

-Run `taito open conventions` to see organization specific settings that you should configure for your git repository.
+Run `taito open vc conventions` to see organization specific settings that you should configure for your git repository.

 ### Stack